xfiddyx/be-portfolio-project-help/README.md

 res.render('contact', { name });
 ```

-- Alter the template to interpolate the provided data with the HTML that will be served up (again, this will vary massively based on the template engine you chose).
+- Alter the template to interpolate the provided data to be served up (again, this will vary massively based on the template engine you chose).
 Here is an example using EJS:

 ```ejs
 <!-- some HTML -->